NORTH OAKLAND DARTING ASSOCIATION, INC

 Rules

-3. RECORDING/REPORTING OF MATCHES (Including the use of the Microsoft Excel Score sheets)
+3. Recording / Reporting of Matches (Including the use of the Microsoft Excel Score sheets)

-4. SPORTSMANSHIP
+4. Sportsmanship

-** (1) ** WHO MAY PLAY/ADDITIONS & DELETIONS
+** (1) ** WHO MAY PLAY / ADDITIONS & DELETIONS

 2. Additions or deletions of players from the team roster requires Board approval.
 Requests for a "change in roster" (see exhibit I) must be submitted to the division coordinator, in writing, with the players fee.
 The division coordinator will then make his or her recommendation to the Board for approval or disapproval.
 If the player is approved by the division coordinator, he/she will sign "Change in Roster Form".
 Final approval will only come when 3 out of 4 ELECTED officials of the Board sign the Change in Roster Form.

 3. Deposit of player fees and sponsor fees into the league treasury will only occur when said player or sponsor has the Board's final approval.
-The Team Captain is responsible for collecting the Team Fees from his/her Players & Sponsor and submitting them to the NODA in the form of a Check or Money Order made payable to North Oakland Darting Association.
+The Team Captain is responsible for collecting the Team Fees from his/her Players & Sponsor and submitting one Check or Money Order made payable to "North Oakland Darting Association" for the team.
 Cash will not be accepted.
 All players and sponsors MUST be sanctioned by the Board and all fees paid prior to being allowed to participate in any N.O.D.A. sponsored events.
+In order for a team to be included on the schedule for a Fall or a Winter Season, Full Payment for a minimum of 3 players plus the Sponsor Fee must have been received by the League Treasurer at least 1 week prior to the printing of the schedule for that Fall or Winter Season.

 5. Players banned from a sponsoring venue will not be eligible to play in that facility by virtue of their league membership.